AnyBlok/anyblok_wms_base/doc/improvements.rst

 Location hierarchical structure and stock levels
 ------------------------------------------------

+.. note:: replaced by simple location type filterings in version 0.8.0

 .. versionadded:: 0.7.0

 Counting (or summing) the goods quantities is expensive within an